Reports of unwanted sexual contact up at Coast Guard Academy

 And 12.4% of women said they experienced unwanted sexual contact, up from 8% in 2016.

-The percentage of men saying they experienced unwanted sexual contact, which includes sexual assault, attempted sexual assault and unwanted sexual touching, was 3.6%, up from 1% in 2016.
+The percentage of men saying they experienced unwanted sexual contact, including sexual assault, attempted sexual assault and unwanted sexual touching, was 3.6%, up from 1% in 2016.

 The percentage of cadets experiencing unwanted sexual contact is the highest since the survey began a decade ago.
 Officials noted that the increases could at least partially reflect a greater willingness to report misconduct as a result of the Coast Guard’s focus on the problem and new training programs.